javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 alert( typeof new Number(1) ); // "object"!
 ```

-And, because in what follows `zero` is an object, the alert will show up:
+And because what follows, `zero`, is an object, the alert will show up:

 ```js run
 let zero = new Number(0);